Clifford Law’s product liability lawyer answers your questions

 Richard Burke, a partner at Clifford Law Offices, talks about product liability law.
-He has a great deal of experience as a product liability attorney in sorting through complex cases when something going wrong with a product.
+He has a great deal of experience as a product liability attorney in sorting through complex cases when something goes wrong with a product.
 This can be anything from unsafe BBQ lighters to children’s games.
-He spends much of his time handling product liability cases involving motor vehicles, such as rollovers of SUVs, defects in tires, seats and airbags.
+He spends much of his time handling product liability cases involving motor vehicles, such as rollovers of SUVs, defects in tires, seats, and airbags.
 Rich was an Assistant State’s Attorney in Cook County for 12 years before joining Clifford Law Offices more than 20 years ago.

 We asked Richard to answer your product liability lawyer FAQs:

 What is a product liability case?

 Rich: A product liability case is a claim that arises as a result of a condition in a product that has rendered that product defective and it makes the product unreasonably dangerous.
 Basically there are three categories by which a product can be deemed to be unreasonably dangerous.
 That can occur either as a result of a manufacturing defect that gives rise to a defective condition in a single product purchased by a consumer, or secondly there can be a defect in the design of a product that gives rise to an entire category of products as deemed dangerous, and thirdly, a product can be considered to be unreasonably dangerous as a result of being sold to consumers with inadequate warnings about the risks of the product and the inherent dangers, or without providing proper instruction to the consumer as to how to safely use the product.

 Can you provide examples of the types of cases that a product liability attorney handles?